Doctor Who: Incidental music

-Most of the innovative incidental music for Doctor Who has been specially commissioned from freelance composers, although in the early years some episodes also used stock music, as well as occasional excerpts from original recordings or cover versions of songs by popular music acts such as The Beatles and The Beach Boys.
-Since its 2005 return, the series has featured occasional use of excerpts of pop music from the 1970s to the 2000s.
+Most of the innovative incidental music for Doctor Who has been specially commissioned from freelance composers, although in the early years some episodes also used stock music, as well as occasional excerpts from original recordings or cover versions of songs by popular music acts such as The Beatles and the Beach Boys.
+Since its 2005 return, the series has featured occasional use of excerpts of pop music from the 1950s to the early 21st century.

 The incidental music for the first Doctor Who adventure, An Unearthly Child, was written by Norman Kay.
 Many of the stories of the William Hartnell period were scored by electronic music pioneer Tristram Cary, whose Doctor Who credits include The Daleks, Marco Polo, The Daleks' Master Plan, The Gunfighters and The Mutants.
 Other composers in this early period included Richard Rodney Bennett, Carey Blyton and Geoffrey Burgon.

 The most frequent musical contributor during the first 15 years was Dudley Simpson, who is also well known for his theme and incidental music for Blake's 7, and for his haunting theme music and score for the original 1970s version of The Tomorrow People.
 Simpson's first Doctor Who score was Planet of Giants (1964) and he went on to write music for many adventures of the 1960s and 1970s, including most of the stories of the Jon Pertwee/Tom Baker periods, ending with The Horns of Nimon (1979).
-He also made a cameo appearance in The Talons of Weng-Chiang (as a Music hall conductor).
+He also made a cameo appearance in The Talons of Weng-Chiang (as a music hall conductor).

 In 1980 starting with the serial The Leisure Hive the task of creating incidental music was assigned to the Radiophonic Workshop.
 Paddy Kingsland and Peter Howell contributed many scores in this period and other contributors included Roger Limb, Malcolm Clarke and Jonathan Gibbs.
 The Radiophonic Workshop was dropped after 1986's The Trial of a Time Lord series, and Keff McCulloch took over as the series' main composer until the end of its run, with Dominic Glynn and Mark Ayres also contributing scores.